cinch-project/docs/cinch/concepts/dsn.md

 | sslcert         | empty   | path to client certificate                 |
 | sslkey          | empty   | path to private key for client certificate |

+{: .note }
+These options are ignored when used with a Filesystem DSN.

 ## Filesystem DSN
 A filesystem DSN uses a `file` scheme.
 Where ever a filesystem URI is expected, an absolute or relative pathname